 For example, I might look out the window at a tree and hear myself saying and she looked and looked at the waving birch on which a few yellow leaves were flickering.
 Or I might wonder what to do about the mark on the carpet and hear myself saying but was it not also true that the mark which was in the shape of a rather large snail would always remind her of how he had looked at the precise moment of spilling his wine, a look that she had never seen before or since.

 Don’t think that I imagine I can write like Virginia Woolf.
 I certainly can’t.
 No one ever can.
 But there is something in Woolf’s sentences that means it takes me a while to unhitch myself, to uncouple my reading/thinking mind from her writing/thinking mind.
 Perhaps writing this blog will help me to find out what it is she’s doing.
-At the moment I’m thinking it may well have something to do with naturalness and/or with Woolf’s idea that writing sentences is essentially about rhythm.

 The main thing about all this is that within a few moments of starting The Waves I knew that it would be a book like Little Women.
 I knew that I would want never to stop reading it.
 And I was right: when I arrived at p214 of my lovely Vintage Classics edition I could do nothing but turn immediately back to p1 and started all over again.